AmericanRework/Pico-2x-BLDC/README.md

 'firmware' for the rp2040 has some basic configuration and setup instructions in comments at the top of the code.

-**tested**
+**Tested**

 Tested using velocity control and torque control up to 10A/21v.
 Running in a Husqvarna 450x Automower as I write this.
 Maybe 10 hours of operation so far.
 Will update if/when anything fails.

-Tested with 3x brushed (non 3 phase) motors using https://github.com/simplefoc/Arduino-FOC-dcmotor  - worked great but I did not test feedback just that it could spin the motors.
+Tested with 3x brushed (non 3 phase) motors using https://github.com/simplefoc/Arduino-FOC-dcmotor  - worked great but I did not test feedback, just that it could spin the motors.
 Pretty sure there's only enough pins for 2x quadrature encoders.

 **Thank you**